-It would be different if the author of the aforementioned article had written that the probability of serendipity occurring in science does not happen with similar probability for all scientists, not even completely by chance, as stated in a paper by researchers at Norway and Finland “Serendipity prone people tend to have a more invitational and elastic attention span”.
+It would be different if the author of the aforementioned article had articulated that the likelihood of serendipity unfolding in scientific endeavors varies among researchers, not occurring uniformly or entirely by chance.
+This notion aligns with findings presented in a paper authored by Heinström & Sormunen from Norway and Finland.
+“Serendipity-prone people tend to have a more invitational and elastic attention span”.

-Much more debatable, however, is the fact that the aforementioned author even went so far as to link this argument to an alleged stalling of scientific progress, relying on articles such as the one by Theodore Modis, published in March of this year. in the journal Technological Forecasting and Social Change https://www.sciencedirect.com/science/article/abs/pii/S0040162521008921#sec0008
+Considerably more subject to debate is the extent to which the aforementioned author linked this argument to an alleged stalling of scientific progress, drawing on articles like the one authored by Theodore Modis, published in March of this year. in the journal Technological Forecasting and Social Change https://www.sciencedirect.com/science/article/abs/pii/S0040162521008921#sec0008

 PS – In terms of contributing to the promotion of serendipity in academia, I remember a previous post from November 19, 2021, about chaos, an article from May of this year about anarchy, and last but not least a June 8 post entitled “Interactions as a paramount existential principle and the scientists who do not exist”